MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 You are going to set up collision handling so that your game finally becomes a real game!
 At the moment the player passes through obstacles and lands on the ground.
 To make the game challenging the player will have to avoid the obstacles by manuvering through the space between the carrots and avoid hitting the ground!

-I would recommend you have a look at Apple's documentation on the subject of [Working with Collisions and Contacts.](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW14) It can be a little bit confusing when you first start, so don't worry if you don't understand everything at once.
+Have a look at Apple's documentation on the subject of [Working with Collisions and Contacts.](https://developer.apple.com/library/ios/documentation/GraphicsAnimation/Conceptual/SpriteKit_PG/Physics/Physics.html#//apple_ref/doc/uid/TP40013043-CH6-SW14).
+It can be a little bit confusing when you first start, so don't worry if you don't understand everything at once.

 In this tutorial you will setup physics collisions and contacts in the scene editor, in later tutorials you will expand this knowledge implementing physics setup in code.

 #Quick overview of physics

+SpriteKit has a high performance physics engine built in.
+It allows you to create games with objects that collide, bounce, and move like objects in the real world.
+The physics engine does this by assigning objects properties like velocity, friction, elasticity, and more.

+Imagine a game with players, missiles, platforms, and enemies.
+Missiles might explode when they hit an enemy.
+Players and enemies might bounce off platforms and each other.
+Player objects might move as if they were soft and rubbery while enemies seem heavy and solid.

-Physics objects have few properties that determine how they interact with each other.
-These are
+Physics objects have few properties that determine how they interact with each other, these are:

 - Category Bit Mask
 - Contact Bit Mask